SAP-samples/teched2025-AD161/README.md

 ## Exercises

 The exercise is divided in five parts.
-In the Getting Started section we prepare the _cds toolkit_ and set up the local workspace.
+In the Getting Started section you prepare the _cds toolkit_ and set up the local workspace.
-In exercise 1 we will create CAP app "xflights" that serves flight master data.
+In exercise 1 you will create CAP app "xflights" that serves flight master data.
-In exercise 2 we will create CAP app "xtravels" that consumes the masterdata from "xflights".
+In exercise 2 you will create CAP app "xtravels" that consumes the masterdata from "xflights".
-In exercise 3 we will import an S/4 Data Product to the "xtravels" app and run it locally in mock mode.
+In exercise 3 you will import an S/4 Data Product to the "xtravels" app and run it locally in mock mode.
-In exercise 4 we will deploy the database model of "xtravels" to a HANA Cloud, connect the Data Product with a BDC tenant and run the app in hybrid mode.
+In exercise 4 you will deploy the database model of "xtravels" to a HANA Cloud, connect the Data Product with a BDC tenant and run the app in hybrid mode.

 - [Getting Started](exercises/ex0/)